igorsalbr/adote-front/readme.md

 # Adote um aluno

-This app is a landing for a brazilian social project called ```adote um aluno``` and a control area for the leads.
+This app is a landing page for a brazilian social project called ```adote um aluno``` and a control area for the leads.
 We are looking for students and teachers -or anyone who wants to contribute to expand the project.
 ## Client

 The client is a react app created using create-react-app.
 This app relies on the use of a couple dependencies: